Clyda Rovers GAA: History

-Its sister club Mourneabbey Ladies Football have won 2 All-Ireland club titles in Junior 2005 and Intermediate 2007, they also contested 3 Senior Club finals in 2014,2015 & 2017 finally landing the All Ireland Senior title in 2018 to scenes of great celebrations.
-The following year they retained their all Ireland title.
-They are one of the most well known Ladies Football Club teams in the country.
-Our juvenile club was formed in 1967 and won its first ever county title in Under-16 hurling in 2007.
+Its sister club, Mourneabbey Ladies Football, has won 2 All-Ireland club titles in Junior 2005 and Intermediate 2007.
+The Mourneabbey club also contested 3 Senior club finals in 2014, 2015 and 2017, finally landing the All Ireland Senior title in 2018.
+The following year, they retained their All Ireland title.
+The juvenile club was formed in 1967 and won its first ever county title in Under-16 hurling in 2007.